mattstonge/SQLonRHEL/README.md

 ### Please Note
 To install Red Hat Enterprise Linux on your own machine, go to https://access.redhat.com/products/red-hat-enterprise-linux/evaluation.
 You can also create RHEL virtual machines in Azure.
 See Create and Manage Linux VMs with the Azure CLI, and use --image RHEL in the call to az vm create.

+### Additional Note
+You may need to first SSH to the "workstation" in order to SSH to either NODE1 or NODE2.
+The workstation was designed to be used as a jump-box...

 ## Install SQLServer

-1. Download the Microsoft SQL Server 2017 Red Hat repository configuration file:
+1. On NODE1 - Download the Microsoft SQL Server 2017 Red Hat repository configuration file:

 ---
 sudo curl -o /etc/yum.repos.d/mssql-server.repo https://packages.microsoft.com/config/rhel/7/mssql-server-2019.repo